 - degree certificate(s)

 - two references / letters of recommendation from people who can comment on your research experience.

-7. Determine what work you’ll do (if any) during your PhD
+7. Determine if you'll continue working during your PhD

-PhD candidates can usually continue doing part-time or casual work while completing their research.
-Depending on your circumstances, this might be something you have to do to get a PhD.
-However, this takes some serious time-management skills and dedication.
-So, think carefully about whether you’d like to keep working throughout your PhD or commit your attention fully to your research.
+Some PhD candidates continue doing part-time or casual work while completing their research.
+However, this isn't easy and may not be feasible in most cases; it takes serious time-management skills to juggle any kind of job alongside a full-time PhD.
+So, think carefully about whether you’d like to keep working in some capacity or commit your attention fully to your research.

 8. Calculate how long you’ll be researching your PhD